Research

 Generalizing the interleaving distance using categorical flows

-Interleaving distance is a measure of similarity between persistence modules and it's been a central concept in algebraic topology and topological data analysis.
-Through a guiding example, this video introduces categorical flows—a functorial operation that extends the interleaving distance into a measure between objects of virtually any category.
-This video is part of the tutorial-a-thon 2025 Spring by the Applied Algebraic Topology Research Network (AATRN)
+Interleaving distance is a central concept in algebraic topology and topological data analysis.
+Through a guiding example, this video introduces categorical flows, a functorial operation, that extends the interleaving distance into a measure between objects of virtually any category.
+This video is part of the tutorial-a-thon 2025 Spring by the Applied Algebraic Topology Research Network (AATRN) -

-Joint with doctors Francisco Gomez and Jose Perea we applied a tool from Topological Data Analysis (TDA) Mapper , to find the relation of brain dynamics and suspense.
+We applied Mapper, a tool from Topological Data Analysis (TDA), to find the relation of brain dynamics and suspense.
 As result, we found changes in the functional connectivity within and between large-scale networks associated with the level of suspense.
+If you want check all the details in my master’s thesis . -

 Persistent Homology for clusterization of RNA secondary structures